gustavo-armenta/CookieAuthenticationSample/README.md

             }
         }

-RunPersistentConnection and RunHub function demonstrates how to use the cookieContainer to run authenticated signalR functions
+RunPersistentConnection and RunHub function demonstrates how to use the CookieContainer to run authenticated signalR functions

         private async Task RunPersistentConnection(string url, HttpClient httpClient, CookieContainer cookieContainer, string requestVerificationToken)